Parallel Unlearning in Inherited Model Networks: FIUn-Based Parallel Unlearning

-In the final step, the FIUn method identifies which parameters need to be updated by comparing the merged FIM with the model FIM, as described in line 10 of Algorithm~\ref{Algo.2}.
+\textbf{Step-4: Update models in the unlearning graph.} In the final step, the FIUn method identifies which parameters need to be updated by comparing the merged FIM with the model FIM, as described in line 10 of Algorithm~\ref{Algo.2}.
 The comparison, based on the Selective Synaptic Dampening (SSD)~\cite{foster2024fast}, is also utilized to scale the parameters.
 For node $n_j$ in the unlearning graph, the parameters are updated as

 where $w^{\scriptscriptstyle L}_{j,l}$ and $\hat w^{\scriptscriptstyle L}_{j,l}$ are the $l$-th parameter in the last layer before and after the unlearning update, respectively.
 Similarly, $F_{j,l}$ and $\hat F^{\scriptscriptstyle M}_{j,l}$ are the $l$-th element of the model FIM and merged unlearning FIM of node $n_j$, respectively.
 The hyperparameters, including $\tau$, $\eta$, and $\gamma$, balance the unlearning impact on the unlearning data and the accuracy of the retained data.